Elton S. Karrmann Library

 Information Technology Services

 Information Technology Services provides for the communication, academic, adaptive, and computing technology needs of the university community.
 Eager to assist students in the use of computing technology, ITS strongly encourages each student to make use of the excellent resources available on campus.
 ITS provides computer and classroom technology support, including video streaming for classes and an increasing number of collaborative spaces.
 ITS manages and maintains the Pioneer Administrative Software System (PASS).
 It is our goal that you will find your experiences working with or for ITS both educational and rewarding, now and in the future.

 The ITS Help Desk on the first floor of Karrmann Library is the first point of contact for faculty, staff, and students with campus technology problems and questions.
-In addition, the Help Desk provides limited fee-based services to students in the residence halls.
+In addition, the Help Desk provides limited fee-based services to students.

 Contact the ITS Help Desk at 608.342.1400 or firstname.lastname@example.org or stop by during regular business hours.
 You may visit our website at https://campus.uwplatt.edu/help-desk or follow us on Facebook at https://www.facebook.com/